jaspinwall/revv/README.md

 The user must press the order button in the pay page to purchase the product.
 At this time a modal window is open with the credit card, expiration date and CVC code input elements.

-When the user presses the Pay button, a stripe trasaction is generated, the purchase record created and a charge record with the stripe information stored.
+When the user presses the Pay button, a stripe transaction is generated, the purchase record created and a charge record with the stripe information stored.

 This app uses the gem Money to handle the interface for currency with ActiveRecord.